zakb27/etch-a-sketch/README.md

-# Odin-Projects
+# Etch-a-sketch

-Collection of projects required for Odin
-Collection:
--Contains a landing page for cats
+A functional etch a sketch that uses javascript.